 While credit card companies are keen to attract new customers by offering extended interest-free periods on purchases, balance transfers and money transfers, a condition of these offers is that the borrower keeps up with at least the minimum monthly repayment.
 Therefore, if you are late or miss even one payment, the offer can be revoked.
 This can have serious implications if you have a sizeable balance on the card as you will be automatically moved to the standard APR, which could result in hundreds of pounds of unexpected interest payments.

-What is "persistent debt"?
+What is 'persistent' debt?

-If, however, you are unable to make any payment on your credit card, look at the following options:
+If you are unable to make any payment on your credit card, look at the following options:

-- Speak to the credit-card company to see if
+- Speak to your credit card company

 Can I get my credit card debt written off?